Born for Auto-Tagging: Faster and better with new objective functions: Experiments

 The distribution in the EC-JP dataset is $N_1:N_2:N_3=9.57:1:1.01$.
 All models are built with 4-layer, 4 heads, and no dropout.
-The following experiments are trained under the same conditions: Adam optimizer, learning rate strategy, batch=8, and trained for 50 epochs.
-We use micro ${\rm F_1}$, macro ${\rm F_1}$, macro ${\rm F_2}$ scores as the metric of accuracy comparison. \\ Micro ${\rm F_1}$
+The following experiments are all trained under the same conditions: Adam optimizer, learning rate strategy \eqref{lr}, and batch=8.
+Table \ref{f1JPsotacomparison} is the accuracy comparison of SOTA models on macro ${\rm F_1}$ .
+Table \ref{f2JPsotacomparison} shows the accuracy comparison of SOTA models on macro ${\rm F_2}$.